nathanbwangidjaja/llamaindex-assessment_1/README.md

 # LlamaIndex Assessment – Insurance Document Processor

-This project is the **starting point** for your assessment.
-It demonstrates the overall structure of an insurance document processor application, but key functionality has been removed.
+Welcome!
+You’ve been invited to complete a real-world coding challenge designed to reflect the kind of work you might actually do on the job.

+This assessment is being delivered through Foretoken AI, a platform trusted by hiring teams to run realistic coding simulations.

+---

+## 📋 What You Need to Know

+- Your **screen and audio recording** has already started (via your browser).
+- Please **do not close or refresh the assessment tab** — doing so will stop the recording and may void your submission.
+- You may use **any AI tools** (e.g. ChatGPT, GitHub Copilot, etc.)
+- This is a **solo** exercise — no pair programming or external help allowed.

+If you encounter issues, contact our team at **[assessment@foretokenai.com](mailto:assessment@foretokenai.com)** immediately.

+---

+## 💻 What You’ll Work On

-You are given a **frontend (React)** and a **backend (Node.js/Express)** scaffold.
+You are given a **frontend (React)** and a **backend (Python/FastAPI)** scaffold.
 Your task is to **complete the missing functionality** so that a user can:

 1. Upload an insurance document (PDF/DOCX/PPTX).
-2. Process it with **LlamaParse → LlamaExtract**.
-3. Display the extracted structured JSON on the frontend.
+2. View key information extracted from the document.

-Most of the heavy lifting is left for you to implement — this README will walk you through exactly **what you have**, **what’s missing**, and **what you must do**.
+Most of the heavy lifting is left for you to implement — this README will walk you through exactly **what you have**, **what’s missing**, and **what you need to do**.

 ---